-Synchronizing Motors - Instrumentation
+Synchronizing Motors Review

 Remote indication or control may be obtained by the use of self-synchronizing motors, called synchro equipment.
 Synchro equipment consists of synchro units which electrically govern or follow the position of a mechanical indicator or device.
 An electrical synchro has two distinct advantages over mechanical indicators: (1) greater accuracy, and (2) simpler routing of remote indication.